Dinoosauro/ffmpeg-web/README.md

 # ffmpeg-web
-A Web UI for ffmpeg-wasm: convert video, audio and images using the power of ffmpeg, directly from your browser
+A Web and Native UI for ffmpeg-wasm: convert video, audio and images using the power of ffmpeg, directly from your web browser or from your computer.

 Try it: https://ffmpeg-web.netlify.app/

+#### Want something faster than your browser?
+Run ffmpeg-web with the full power on your device using native ffmpeg and Electron only as a renderer.
+Read more in the "Electron" section below.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/54deaa95-e730-4007-8037-0d878109e6da/deploy-status)](https://app.netlify.com/sites/ffmpeg-web/deploys)